EconPapers

 No 2024_11, Discussion Paper Series of the Max Planck Institute for Research on Collective Goods from Max Planck Institute for Research on Collective Goods

-Abstract: Automated decision-making in legal contexts is often perceived as less fair than its human counterpart.
-This human-automation fairness gap poses practical challenges for implementing automated systems in the public sector.
+Abstract: Automated legal decision-making is often perceived as less fair than its human counterpart.
+This human-AI fairness gap poses practical challenges for implementing automated systems in the public sector.
 Drawing on experimental data from 4,250 participants in three public decision-making scenarios, this study examines how different reasoning models influence the perceived fairness of automated and human decision-making.
 The results show that providing reasons enhances the perceived fairness of decision-making, regardless of whether decisions are made by humans or machines.
-Moreover, the study demonstrates that sufficiently individualized reasoning largely mitigates the human-automation fairness gap.
-The study thus contributes to the understanding of how procedural elements like giving reasons for decisions shape perceptions of automated government and suggests that well-designed reason giving can improve the acceptability of automated decision systems.
+Moreover, sufficiently individualized reasoning models have a stronger positive impact on the perceived fairness of automated decisions than on the perceived fairness of human decisions.
+This largely mitigates the human-AI fairness gap.
+The results thus suggest that well-designed reasons can improve the acceptability of automated governance.

 New Economics Papers: this item is included in nep-ain and nep-exp